-Before diving in, let me first credit the featured image: it is the cover of How to Be Successful Without Hurting Men’s Feelings, an awesome illustrated book by Sarah Cooper (writer and comic based in NYC) full of funny, sarcastic, and too-true observations on how women toggle between being successful and being likable in the workplace.
+Before diving in, let me first credit the featured image: it is the cover of How to Be Successful Without Hurting Men’s Feelings, an illustrated book by Sarah Cooper (writer and comic based in NYC) full of funny, sarcastic, and too-true observations on how women toggle between being successful and being likable in the workplace.

 This Reddit discussion thread brought to the fore something I had never before experienced in the mezcal industry.
-When I founded Erstwhile, I expected (but did not worry much) that as one of a small handful of female brand owners in the mezcal industry, I might one day receive off-color commentaries from within this male dominated industry.
+When I founded Erstwhile, I expected (but did not worry much) that as one of a small handful of female founders and business owners in the mezcal industry, I might one day receive off-color commentaries from within this male dominated industry.
 And I am happy to report that I have found the mezcal community to be generally warm and supportive.

-What I did not anticipate was that some men in the mezcal industry (and wider wine & spirits industry) would feel very threatened by Erstwhile’s energy and aesthetics, which are fundamentally tied to one of Erstwhile’s core social missions: empowerment of women in the mezcal / wine & spirits industry.
+What I did not anticipate was that some men in the mezcal industry (and wider wine & spirits industry) would feel very threatened by Erstwhile’s energy and aesthetics, which are fundamentally tied to one of Erstwhile’s core values: elevate women’s voices in the mezcal / wine & spirits industry.

 Erstwhile Mezcal Projects “Feminine” Aesthetics

 Most of the excellent mezcal brands on the market are owned, designed, and promoted by men.
 Many express “masculine” aesthetics, which I do not mind, and which does not detract from my enjoyment of the underlying mezcal.
 Apparently, that acceptance does not go both ways when it comes to some men in the mezcal / wine & spirits industry.

 Erstwhile, in comparison, expresses aesthetics that some consider to be more feminine.
 The connotation of gender in design and aesthetic choices is not limited to just the mezcal / wine & spirits industry.
 We see it in many other industries (e.g., perfume / cologne packaging and marketing for, respectively, men and women).